 Kerala ISIS: Accused persons were planning suicide attacks in India says NIA

-New Delhi, Oct 25: The National Investigation Agency has filed a chargesheet against one person from Palakkad in Kerala in connection with an Islamic State related case.
+New Delhi, Oct 25: The National Investigation Agency (NIA) has filed a charge sheet against one person from Palakkad in Kerala in connection with an Islamic State-related case.

 The NIA charged Riyas Aboobacker in connection with a case registered in 2015.

-The case pertains to the criminal conspiracy hatched from mid-2015 onwards by 14 accused persons from Kasaragod district of Kerala and their associates, to physically join and support the terrorist organiation ISIS in Afghanistan/Syria.
+The case pertains to the criminal conspiracy hatched from mid-2015 onwards by 14 accused persons from Kasaragod district of Kerala and their associates, to physically join and support the terrorist organisations ISIS in Afghanistan/Syria.

 Subsequently, the 14 accused persons had joined the ISIS in Afghanistan/Syria during May-July, 2016.